 Taking Ownership of the AIP

 This is the hardest part of my AIP journey for me to write about, and something that I’ve never discussed publicly before.
-I was reluctant to be viewed as an, or even the, AIP leader.
-I didn’t invent the AIP.
-It was something that existed, albeit in a rudimentary form, prior to my first wade into the Paleo shallow end.
-But, I did expand it, refine it, fine-tune it, give it scientific credibility, and popularize it.
+I was reluctant to be viewed as an, or even the, AIP leader and creator.
+I acknowledge that the AIP would not be what it is today without my extensive work.
+I took something that existed only in a very rudimentary form, and through my research and writing, I expanded it, refined it, fine-tuned it, gave it scientific credibility, and popularized it.
 The majority of people find the AIP through my work, and the now vibrant community of AIP bloggers who all rallied behind The Paleo Approach as their singular definitive AIP guide.
-With the success of The Paleo Approach (it’s a New York Times bestseller), I found myself becoming the deciding voice on whether or not some ingredient would be considered part of the Autoimmune Protocol or not.
-I never minded this responsibility—for me, it just means spending a few hours searching around PubMed for compelling reasons to include or exclude the food in question based on its impact (or lack thereof) on the immune system, hormones, the gut barrier or the gut microbiome.
+With the success of The Paleo Approach (it’s a New York Times bestseller), I became the deciding voice on whether or not some ingredient would be considered part of the Autoimmune Protocol or not.
+I actually always enjoyed this responsibility — for me, it just means spending a few hours searching around PubMed for compelling reasons to include or exclude the food in question based on its impact (or lack thereof) on the immune system, hormones, the gut barrier or the gut microbiome.
 That’s fun for me.
-But the process made my word the final word, something I didn’t expect.
 Many AIP blogger then took it upon themselves to police the AIP, calling out any recipe or packaged food labeled as such that included verboten ingredients, to protect everyone following the AIP from erroneous information and potentially problematic foods, maintaining the clarity and integrity of my AIP messaging.
 And, this wonderful group of AIP bloggers enhanced the AIP community with their recipes, tips, strategies, and personal stories.

 Also, I’m a scientist.
 And as such, I believe that knowledge belongs to everyone.
 The Autoimmune Protocol is based on scientific knowledge, something everyone should have access to.
 It felt conceited and power-hungry to view the AIP as my singular responsibility, as my possession.
 I’m also terrible at self-promotion, perhaps driven by some lingering impostor syndrome (I can’t express how challenging it is to write about myself and my vulnerabilities like this!).
 I’m much more in my element when I’m reading scientific papers, writing or teaching.
 It’s taken years for my perspective to shift, and not to one where I feel like the AIP belongs to me, but rather I feel like, as the person who best understands all of the science that goes into it, I am best equipped to protect the Autoimmune Protocol.
 Not ownership per se, but stewardship.
 That doesn’t mean keeping the AIP static.
 In fact, I strongly believe the AIP needs to adapt and update as new scientific studies that inform various aspects of the AIP are performed and as we start so see the results of AIP clinical trials (see Updates to the Autoimmune Protocol).
 But, I want to protect the AIP from commercialization, pyramid schemes of supplements that somehow mean you don’t need to do the hard work, from bastardization, unjustified modification to the point where the therapeutic potential is lost, and from dilution, where the central message behind the AIP is drowned out by a cacophony of unfocused, useless recommendations.